pytroll/pyresample/docs/source/geometry_utils.rst

 information can be useful for writing additional variables to the CF file, or to create a new file that looks similar to the one we just read.

-Such information can be requested with the ``with_cf_info = True`` keyword, which modifies the return values:
+This information is in a second return value ``cf_info``:

 >>> area_def, cf_info = load_cf_area('/path/to/cf_nh10km.nc', with_cf_info=True)

 The ``cf_info`` is a ``dict()`` holding additional information about the way the `grid_mapping` information was coded in the CF file.
-The ``with_cf_info=True`` keyword works in all three call forms, but may not contain the same amount of information in all three call forms.
+It may not contain the same amount of information in all three call forms.
 For example, the 1st call form does not allow to find the name of the `latitude` or `longitude` variables, since the 1st call form only gives access to the `grid_mapping` variable and its coordinate axes.